 Two of the early Presidents were Lord Winterstoke and Lady Stancombe-Wills; both were members of the Wills family and both contributed generously with time and money to the Academy.
 Lord Methuen of Corsham in Wiltshire was President of the RWA from 1940 to 1967 and he encouraged the Academy to ensure that all future Presidents were artists.
 He had a large retrospective exhibition filling all the galleries in 1970.

-In 1941 Augusta Talboys, an artist member, left a sum of money to the Academy so that the interest from it may be used to purchase works of art by artist members.
+In 1941 Augusta Talboys, an artist member, left a sum of money to the Academy so that the interest from it may be used to purchase works of art for the collection, to which she also bequeathed her own paintings.
+This part of the collection alone now numbers over a thousand works and forms the substantial part of the Permanent Collection of the RWA - a substantial part of which can now be viewed on the BBC Your Paintings website.

 In 1999, the Patron of the RWA, Her Majesty The Queen visited the Academy, toured the galleries and met a number of its members and supporters.